 John Barrymore was the son of actors Maurice Barrymore and Georgie Drew Barrymore, and his brother Lionel (of The Mysterious Island) and sister Ethel were also actors.
 He appeared in his first major play in 1901, 19 years old.
 Starting off in both film and on stage in light comedy, slapstick and musicals, he gradually moved to more serious roles.
 Dr. Jekyll and Mr Hyde was his cinematic breakthrough, and as it premiered he was also making big waves on Broadway in the title role of Richard III.
 The film was actually filmed in different auditoriums at the New Amsterdam Opera House in New York, so that On screen he then played a string of high profile leads, including Sherlock Holmes, Beau Brummel, Captain Ahab and Don Juan between 1922 and 1926, later appearing in multiple serious drama films, many of which where huge successes.
 His portrayal of Hamlet on stage in 1922 was praised as the best Hamlet ever to appear on Broadway.
 During the 1920’s Barrymore was ”perhaps the most influential and idolised actor of his day”, according to his biographer.
 His career took a dip in the mid-1930’s due to severe alcoholism.
 After checking himself into rehab in 1935 he experienced a slight career revival, but never again achieved the same artistic or commercial heights as in his prime.

 In 1931 Barrymore acted in what is one of this reviewers personal favourite movies, Svengali – maybe at the absolute pinnacle of his career, before it started going downhill.
 In this role he does more than slightly evoke his old Hyde character, but now with the added luxury of his beautifully spoken words.
-He only made one other foray into science fiction, that was with a forgettable performance in the 1941 comedy The Invisible Woman).
+He only made one other foray into science fiction, that was with a forgettable performance in the 1941 comedy The Invisible Woman, review).
 His granddaughter is the now largely forgotten but not so long ago superstar Drew Barrymore, named after her great-grandmother.
 Despite the unanimous praise for his work, John Barrymore sadly never won an Oscar – although both his brother and sister did.
 This was largely due to the fact that he worked as a freelancer, and the studios barred all actors not working within the studio system from nominations.
 Rudolph Valentino did create an award in his name, though.

 Canadian director John S. Robertson started making movies in 1915 for the Vitagraph company, had a successful career spanning 20 years, in which he made 57 films, sometimes with greats such as Mary Pickford, Greta Garbo, Nils Asther and Lionel Barrymore, but Dr. Jekyll and Mr. Hyde remains his most successful film.
 His best known movies were made for Adolph Zukor’s and Jesse Lasky’s Famous Players-Lasky, that would later be reorganised as Paramount Pictures.
 Most of his films were shot in and around New York, where the company’s famous Astoria studio was finished just a month after the completion of Dr. Jekyll and Mr. Hyde had wrapped.